 Determining the level of isolation you require when it comes to your user domains is an important step, and together with your branding requirements helps you determine the number of Auth0 tenants needed in your environment.
 The number of Auth0 tenants you need to manage can quickly grow so consider carefully before creating multiple Auth0 tenants for production.

 The tenant name has to be unique.
 It will be used to create your personal domain.

 The tenant name can contain only lowercase alphanumeric characters and hyphens ("-").
 It cannot begin or end with a hyphen.

 The tenant name must be a minimum of 3 characters and a maximum of 63 characters.

 The tenant name cannot be changed after creation.

 You can create more than one tenant; in fact, you are encouraged to do so for each environment you may have such as development, staging, or production.
 To learn more, read Set Up Multiple Environments.

-When you name your tenant, that name becomes your Auth0 domain.
-(Or, you can create a custom domain; see below.)
-This domain is the base URL that you will use to access our API and the URL where your users are redirected in order to authenticate.
-Auth0 supports these locality subdomains:
+When you name your tenant, that name becomes part of your Auth0 domain until and unless you create a custom domain.
+This domain is the base URL used to access the Auth0 API and the URL where your users authenticate.

 In our example, Example-Co chose the name